SVD-Based UGRM-GFT on Directed Product Graphs: Introduction

-This study is organized as follows: Section II presents fundamental background information, encompassing UGRM, directed Cartesian product graphs, and current SVD-based GFT methodologies.
-Section III presents the principal contribution: an innovative SVD-based UGRM-GFT framework applicable to general directed graphs, providing comprehensive definitions and theoretical properties of its forward and inverse transformations.
-Section IV explicitly applies this framework to directed Cartesian product graphs, executing SVD decomposition directly on the UGRM of the composite graph structure.
+\item Experiments conducted on multiple real-world datasets (sea surface temperature~(SST), PM-25, and COVID) revealed that UGRM-GFT consistently outperforms traditional fixed-matrix methods in denoising tasks, attaining a higher signal-to-noise ratio (SNR) and a lower bandlimiting approximation error (BAE) across varying noise levels. \end{itemize} This study is organized as follows: Section \ref{sec:chapter2} presents fundamental background information, encompassing UGRM, directed Cartesian product graphs, and current SVD-based GFT methodologies.
+Section \ref{sec:chapter3} presents the principal contribution: an innovative SVD-based UGRM-GFT framework applicable to general directed graphs, providing comprehensive definitions and theoretical properties of its forward and inverse transformations.
+Section \ref{sec:chapter4} explicitly applies this framework to directed Cartesian product graphs, executing SVD decomposition directly on the UGRM of the composite graph structure.
 This method is appropriate for globally coupled signals, and its computational complexity has been examined.
-Section V proposes decomposing the UGRM of factor graphs into distinct SVD components before recombination, thereby markedly reducing computational complexity.
-Section VI substantiates the proposed methodology through comprehensive experiments on real-world datasets (SST, PM-25, and COVID19-USA), illustrating its considerable superiority over conventional fixed-matrix techniques in denoising tasks.
-Section VII summarizes the present study and delineates prospective avenues for future research.
+Section \ref{sec:chapter5} proposes decomposing the UGRM of factor graphs into distinct SVD components before recombination, thereby markedly reducing computational complexity.
+Section \ref{sec:chapter6} substantiates the proposed methodology through comprehensive experiments on real-world datasets (SST, PM-25, and COVID), illustrating its considerable superiority over conventional fixed-matrix techniques in denoising tasks.
+Section \ref{sec:chapter7} summarizes the present study and delineates prospective avenues for future research.
 Supporting evidence is provided in the appendix.

 Fig. \ref{fig:fullwidthpdf} systematically elaborates on the developmental trajectory, theoretical framework, and practical applications of UGRM-GFT.